lookoutconference/lookoutconference.github.io/pages/participate.md

 **1\) Project Presentation**

-Project/Photo Essay/Short Paper:
+Project/Short Presentation/Short Paper:
 15-20 minute presentation

-In the spirit of interdisciplinarity, we welcome submissions from a broad range of disciplines, including natural resources professionals, fire managers, current and former fire lookouts, GIS experts, humanities scholars, architects, and civil engineers related to the theme *“The Past and Future of Fire Lookouts.”*
+In the spirit of interdisciplinarity, we welcome submissions from a broad range of disciplines, including natural resources professionals, fire managers, current and former fire lookouts, GIS experts, humanities scholars, architects, and civil engineers related to the theme *“The Past and Future of Fire Lookouts.”* Project, do not need to be specifically related to fire lookouts.
+A broad range of technologies have either augmented or replaced fire lookouts, and we are excited to host presentations on any of the above areas of research.

 *Papers* delve into more comprehensive investigations, emphasizing complete versions of ideas or developed research. \- A paper abstract is at most 500 words, excluding references, and may include up to five images.